Samyukthan-A/Ducky_Valentine/README.md

 -The script automatically runs the executable, which pops up a GUI asking the target to be their Valentine.

+-In the demo payload, it is programed to open 10 edge tabs and delete a single file in the current dir

 STEPS:
 1.Install Adafruit CircuitPython and flash it to your Pico.